boldbi/bold-bi-docs/docs/faq/how-to-transpose-the-data-columns-and-rows-in-sql-data-source.md

     ![Run icon](/static/assets/faq/images/run-icon.png)

-6. Click on the `Update` button and you can find the result where the row is changed to a column.
+6. Click on the `Update` button to see the result where the row is changed to a column.

     ![Transposed data](/static/assets/faq/images/transposed-rows.png)